-27 Key trends and expected changes
+Key trends and expected changes

-Provide a summary of key emerging trends and hot topics in media regulation in your country.
+27 Provide a summary of key emerging trends and hot topics in media regulation in your country.

 In February 2017, the BAI published a strategy statement for 2017-2019 setting out seven strategic goals and objectives for the period.
-The implementation of these strategies remains ongoing.
 The chairperson of the BAI, Professor Pauric Travers outlined its commitment to ensuring that Irish audiences have access to a range of quality content at the launch of the strategy statement 2017-2019.
+The BAI has not published a strategy for the subsequent period.

-There has been a marked increase in the number of media mergers in the state, a trend that can be seen across the EU as traditional media outlets need to consolidate in order to ensure continued survival in a difficult environment.
-Fifteen media mergers have been notified and cleared by the CCPC and the Minister for Communications (and an additional two mergers reviewed by the Minister following European Commission clearance: 21st Century Fox/Sky and, more recently, eircom/Toohil) since the introduction of the media merger regime in 2014.
-There has only been one Phase II media merger in the State, which involved the proposed acquisition of the Celtic Media Group by Independent News & Media and was referred to the BAI for a full media merger examination (first Phase II in the State).
+There has been a marked increase in the number of media mergers in the state, a trend that can be seen across the EU as traditional media outlets need to consolidate to ensure continued survival in a difficult environment.
+Twenty-four media mergers have been notified and cleared by the CCPC and the Minister for Communications since the introduction of the media merger regime in 2014.
+There has only been one Phase II media merger in the state, which involved the proposed acquisition of the Celtic Media Group by Independent News & Media and was referred to the BAI for a full media merger examination (first Phase II in the state).
 No ministerial decision was made by the Minister for Communications as the parties terminated the transaction during the lengthy process by mutual consent.
-The proposed acquisition of the Irish Examiner by the Irish Times received CCPC clearance on 24 April 2018 and now falls to be considered by the Minister.
+The proposed acquisition of the Irish Examiner by the Irish Times received CCPC clearance on 24 April 2018 and in June 2018, the Minister for Communication also cleared the transaction.